OkanYuksel/MarsRoverControl/README.md

 # MarsRoverControl

-Application can be start with .exe(MarsRoverControl/MarsRoverControl/bin/Release/netcoreapp3.1/MarsRoverControl.exe)
+Application could be start with .exe(MarsRoverControl/MarsRoverControl/bin/Release/netcoreapp3.1/MarsRoverControl.exe)

 This application has been developed for the control mechanisms of Rover vehicles traveling on the Mars surface.